 My parts list: (Dell fears parts lists and I don't know why, HP wins that Quality metric big time ! at HP parts surfer)

-Dell also has very limited parts to sell you, even owned for 1 day. (no PSU upgrades, limited grossly GPU upgrades) In fact 1000s of cards GPU work in this PC. but Dell is clueless how or way.
+Dell also has very limited parts to sell you, even owned for 1 day. (no PSU upgrades, only 1 or 2 GPU cards supported or not sold now) In fact 1000s of cards GPU work in this PC.

 See adapter horrors here (and lots of cures)